 Reverse charge invoice example in WooCommerce

 I hope you already know how to correctly issue invoices in the European Union using WooCommerce.
-Flexible Invoices for WooCommerce plugin allows you to handle MOSS transactions and to issue invoices for orders from customers in all EU countries.
+Flexible Invoices for WooCommerce plugin allows you to handle OSS transactions and to issue invoices for orders from customers in all EU countries.
 Let us know if you have further questions.

 Also, if you want to know more, I encourage you to read: